-One of the most contentious issues in family law is when one parent wishes to move to a different location with their children and the other parent is opposed to the move.
-This is actually one of the most difficult issues to litigate in family law and there is often very little middle ground for settlement, as one parent has very compelling reasons for wanting to relocate with their children while the other has very compelling reasons for wanting the court not to allow the move.
+One of the most contentious issues in family law is when one parent wishes to move to a different location with their children and the other parent is opposed.
+Naturally this is one of the most difficult issues to litigate as there is little middle ground for settlement – one parent has very compelling reasons to relocate with their children while the other has very compelling reasons for wanting the court not to allow the move.

-The one thing that family lawyers and judges tend to agree on in this area is that every case is unique and fact-specific.
-It is next to impossible to advise clients on a general level about when a parent will be permitted to move with their children and when they will not be.
-As stated above, this is because the case law is diverse and every case turns on its specific facts.
+One thing family lawyers and judges will agree on is that every case is unique and fact-specific.
+It is next to impossible to advise clients on a general level about when a parent may be permitted to move with their children.
+As stated above, this is because case law is diverse and every case rests on its own relevancies.

 According to the Supreme Court of Canada, a judge deciding a mobility application must consider the following 7 factors:

 - The existing custody arrangement and relationship between the children and the custodial parent

 - The existing access arrangement and the relationship between the children and the access parent

 - The desirability of maximizing contact between the children and both parents